MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-store-scale-unit-configuration-installation.md

 On the second computer, run the Commerce Scale Unit Self-service installer as described earlier in this topic, but make the following changes.

 1. Select only Retail Server and Cloud POS as the components to install.
-If only Retail Server must to be installed, don't select Cloud POS.
+If you are installing only Retail Server, don't select Cloud POS.
 Then select **Next** to continue with the installation.
 2. Enter the domain user credentials (user name and password) that have permission to access SQL Server on the first computer.
 Then select **Next**.

     > [!NOTE]